simonprickett/redis-pi-camera/pi/README.md

 pipe.execute()
 ```

 This sets up the `HSET` and `EXPIRE` commands in a pipeline, which is then sent to Redis using the `execute` function.
+We don't need the results returned from Redis in this instance, but if we did then we can access them as a List returned by `execute`.

 ## Setup